 While Royal Canin products seem pricey, they are nutrient dense and puppy parents find that over time, they spend less money than if they fed a lower-quality diet.

-If you can’t find Royal Canin or it is out of your price range, consider feeding Purina Pro Plan Large Breed Chicken and Rice Puppy.
+If you can’t find Royal Canin or it is out of your price range, consider feeding Purina Pro Plan Large Breed Puppy.
 It is another of the best dog food for Newfoundland puppies that I highly recommend.

 Purina Pro Plan is an excellent alternative and Purina’s “premium” line.
 This large breed formula is good for growing giants and will encourage slow growth and healthy joint growth.
 This food stands out from the rest as it contains omega-3 essential fatty acids and glucosamine for healthy joint development.